derrickdryer/pihole-rsync-keyfile/README.md

-# PiHole Rsync
+# PiHole Rsync Keyfile

+This is a forked version of the original that enables usage of keyfiles for authentication

 This script takes settings from a Master node of PiHole and syncs it to a Secondary PiHole.
-Check out my [blog post](https://jejje.net/2021-01-30-sync-two-pihole-dns-servers-for-failover)
+Check out the original [blog post](https://jejje.net/2021-01-30-sync-two-pihole-dns-servers-for-failover)

 ## The Problem
 Having only one DNS server will setup your home network to fail.
 It is best practice to have two separate DNS servers for a failover if the Primary fails or updates.